 It’s also worth saying, that if you and your partner decide to include an alternative labour partner at the birth, that it doesn’t mean you as the father can’t be there too.
 Often when an alternative labour partner is present, the father and the additional labour/birthing partner can play different, but equally important supportive roles.

-What is the most important thing I can do as a birthing/labour partner?
 Women require good coping strategies for labour and having the right people around them giving them the right support is often the most important coping strategy of all.

 As a primary birth partner it’s your job to provide a positive and reassuring environment and to see to her immediate needs in a prompt and understanding manner.
 Being able to keep calm is vital – as well as responding to the labour situation as it unfolds.